 When Milly and Papa plant a mulberry tree, Milly has no idea how magical and inspiring the tree will become.
 From nurturing silkworms to making magic potion mulberry ice cream, the mulberry tree becomes the centre around which Milly’s life turns.
 Then, Milly grows older, and finds herself travelling to new and exciting places.
 She discovers the fabric her silkworms created, and builds a life in a beautiful, faraway land.
 But she never forgets the magic of the mulberry tree, and always longs to return…

 Milly and the Mulberry Tree is a story about growing up, family and home.
-Full of colourful, whimsical illustrations, it explores our ties with nature and places in a way that will resonate with any young readers who like playing outdoors, or have their own special hideaway.
+Full of colourful, whimsical illustrations, it explores our ties with nature and places in a way that will resonate with any young readers who likes playing outdoors, or have their own special hideaway.
 It also holds an inspirational message about the importance of exploring new worlds as we grow, while keeping home close to our hearts.

 Inspired by the 100-year-old mulberry tree that grows in the author’s own childhood garden, this is a book full of heart and joy that will be a delight for families to share.